 A volcano in Iceland erupts weeks after thousands were evacuated from a nearby town

-STOCKHOLM — A volcanic eruption started Monday night on Iceland's Reykjanes Peninsula, turning the sky orange and prompting the country's civil defense to be on high alert.
+GRINDAVIK, Iceland — A volcano erupted Monday night on Iceland's Reykjanes Peninsula, turning the sky orange and putting the country's civil defense on high alert.

+The eruption appears to have occurred about 4 kilometers (2.4 miles) from the town of Grindavik, the Icelandic Meteorological Office said.
+The town was evacuated in November after strong seismic activity damaged homes and raised fears of an imminent eruption.

 Iceland sits above a volcanic hot spot in the North Atlantic and averages an eruption every four to five years.
 The most disruptive in recent times was the 2010 eruption of the Eyjafjallajokull volcano, which spewed huge clouds of ash into the atmosphere and grounded flights across Europe for days because of fears ash could damage airplane engines.

-Scientists say a new eruption would likely produce lava but not an ash cloud.

-Iceland's foreign minister, Bjarne Benediktsson said on X, formerly known as Twitter, that there are "no disruptions to flights to and from Iceland and international flight corridors remain open."
+Iceland's Foreign Minister Bjarne Benediktsson said on X, formerly Twitter, that there were no disruptions of flights to and from Iceland and international flight corridors remain open.

-A coast guard helicopter will attempt to confirm the exact location — and size — of the eruption, and will also measure gas emissions.

-Grindavik, a fishing town of 3,400, sits on the Reykjanes Peninsula, about 30 miles southwest of the capital, Reykjavik and not far from Keflavik Airport, Iceland's main facility for international flights.
+Grindavik, a fishing town of 3,400, sits on the Reykjanes Peninsula, about 50 kilometers (31 miles) southwest of the capital, Reykjavik and not far from Keflavik Airport, Iceland's main facility for international flights.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.